msieg/deep-music-visualizer/README.md

 If you want to focus the visualizer around fewer than twelve themes, you can set num_classes to a number less than twelve.
 Since each class is associated with a pitch, the pitches that are retained when num_classes < 12 are those with the most overall power in the song.

+Hint: If you are using a small number of classes (<4), you will probably want to increase the pitch sensitivity.

 Default: 12

 Example: